 - payments made by Medicare [Health and Other Services (Compensation) Act 1995 (Cth) s 14];

-Government agencies frequently seek refunds of these payments from people who receive payments from the Motor Accident Commission.
+Government agencies frequently seek refunds of these payments from people who receive payments from an insurer.
 This is a significant trap for people claiming compensation and expert advice should always be sought before settling any claim.
 In addition to the examples above, payments such as health insurance claims may be recovered depending on the fund involved.

-Where someone makes a claim and a driver is more than 25% at fault for the accident, the driver must pay an excess of up to $510 (as at 2013, increasing by CPI on 1 January each year) to the Motor Accident Commission [Motor Vehicles Act 1959 (SA) s 124AB(3)].
+Where someone makes a claim and a driver is more than 25% at fault for the accident, the driver must pay an excess of up to $510 (as at 2013, increasing by CPI on 1 January each year) to the insurer [Motor Vehicles Act 1959 (SA) s 124AB(3)].

-The Commission may recover money from the driver if the driver was:
+The insurer may recover money from the driver if the driver was: